jvde-github/AIS-catcher/README.md

 AIS-catcher -u 192.168.1.255 BROADCAST on
 ```
 - Add new database table (`ais_vessel`) that for each mmsi captures the last broadcasted data.
-- option to show vessel icons more transparant for older signals
+- option to fade out vessel icons depending on signal age
 - some updates to the web UI, including improvements to dark mode

 ![image](https://github.com/jvde-github/AIS-catcher/assets/52420030/54eea1c6-2f72-4c23-91c4-dd289753d4cc)